Banner: What's in demand?

 Professional and business services

-The number of professional and business services jobs also remained stable in May.
+The number of professional and business services jobs also remained stable in July.
 Many jobs in this field are in management and technical consulting services, architectural and engineering services, and scientific research and development services.
 Many jobs in this industry can be remote or hybrid positions.

 If you don't have training or experience in a professional service, there are also many work-from-home options in customer service and other areas.
 Try searching "customer service" or other keywords for jobs you're interested in to see what might be a good fit for you.